Grandma Klein’s Chocolate Caramels

-If I had to choose one Christmas treat with the most sentimental value attached to it, this would be it.
+If I had to choose one Christmas treat with the most sentimental value attached to it, this would be it, my Grandma Klein’s Chocolate Caramels.

-For so many people, including myself, these caramels could be considered my grandma’s food legacy, the single recipe that we’ll always remember her by.
 Each Christmas day, Grandma Klein would offer two pans of her homemade chocolate caramels.
 One pan with nuts, one pan without.
 I always went for the no-nuts, but if that pan was emptied I had no problem moving on to the one with nuts!

-I smile to think about some of these Christmas memories:
+I smile to think about Christmas memories:

 - Playing at Grandma Klein’s house on Christmas day.
 Her little house at the end of the street was filled to the brim with cousins, cousins, everywhere!